2023 Best Visual & Performing Arts Schools in Texas

 Top 10 Best Visual & Performing Arts Schools

-Our 2023 rankings named The University of Texas at Austin the best school in Texas for visual and performing arts students.
-Located in the large city of Austin, UT Austin is a public school with a fairly large student population.
+Our analysis found The University of Texas at Austin to be the best school for visual and performing arts students who want to pursue a degree in Texas.
+Located in the large city of Austin, UT Austin is a public school with a very large student population.

 After completing their degree, visual and performing arts graduates from UT Austin carry an average student debtload of $22,725.
 The average monthly payment of a loan this size is about $358, assuming that the borrower is on a 10-year repayment plan.